alex-alina/my-first-react-app/README.md

 CSS

 ## Setup
-To run this project install it locally using yarn:
+To run this project install the dependencies using yarn:
 ```bash
 yarn install
 ```